A partial view of Wem, a market town in north Shropshire

 Wem Combine Harvesters - Markets

-The last Harvest Market
+The last Harvest Market was held on Saturday, September 27th., 2025.

-The next Spring Market will be held on Saturday, April 26th., 2025.
+The next Spring Market

 WCH is made up of Wem Civic Society, and Wem & Dist.
 Garden Club, and Incredible Edible in Wem.
 The group organises town markets in Wem twice yearly, the Spring and Harvest Markets.
 They are morning markets offering food, drink, crafts and plants for sale.
 They are held in Wem Town Hall, and on Jubilee Square.
-If the Spring Market is around
+If the Spring Market is around St. George's Day, it is aka the St. George's Day Market.
+The Harvest Market is held on the last Saturday in September.

 The White Horse